 Students in this course will be assigned teaching activities in Graduate or Undergraduate Counseling courses while being supervised by program faculty members.
 The course is designed to help doctoral students refine teaching skills and develop a personal philosophy of counselor education that is grounded in theoretical framework.
 This course includes a 100 hour field experience.

-CNS 628 Field Experience in Counselor Education and Leadership 3 credits
+CNS 628 Field Experience in Counselor Supervision (formerly CNS 628, Field Experience in Counselor Education and Leadership)

 This advanced research course focuses on forms of quantitative and qualitative inquiry.
 Quantitative methods include analysis variance, inference, multilevel and linear statistics.
 Qualitative methods include phenomenology, hermeneutics, and ethnography.